 Subsequently, he is not the Secretary-General of the United Nations, or any diplomat responsible for the Middle East peace process, although his Walled Off Hotel brought the military occupation of Palestine back to worldwide attention.

-Moreover, although the economic situation of Bethlehem isn’t his responsibility either, the hotel is amplifying what his murals were already doing for the town (I wouldn’t consider visiting Bethlehem if it weren’t for his art, both on and off the streets).
+Moreover, although the economic situation of Bethlehem isn’t his responsibility either, the hotel is amplifying what his murals were already doing for the town.

 It was on my way back to Jerusalem that I fully understood Banksy’s operation, his final aim –or that’s how I like to think of it.